KRISTI BRIDGEMAN, ARTIST

 Kristi Bridgeman's work is regularly featured in exhibits in B.C. and Alberta, and was recently shortlisted for Governor Generals Award as well as several dozen fine arts and book awards.

-NEW Saanich Naturescape Booklet!
+Saanich Naturescape Booklet!

 Included in this Naturescape booklet by the District of Saanich is illustration work by Kristi Bridgeman.
 The booklet is full of ideas for supporting native species by protecting, maintaining, and enhancing wildlife habitat and native biodiversity on our own property.
 Even just keeping oak leaves as mulch for the butterflies helps!